week 03: data exploration and visualization

 - validate: the whole file, once you think you understand it.

-We'll focus here on simple line-oriented data files, but the same ideas apply to more complex formats with multiple lines per record.
+We'll focus here on simple line-oriented data files (like tabular data), but the same ideas apply to more complex data types too.

 look at the start, end